Hamiltonicity of Step-graphon: Main Result

 \subsection{Key objects}

-In this subsection, we introduce four key objects that are essential to deciding whether a step-graphon has the (strong) $H$-property.
-We start by introducing the definitions of concentration vector and of skeleton graph, which were introduced in~\cite{belabbas2021h,belabbas2023geometric} for symmetric graphons but can be naturally extended to the general case here:
+We introduce below four objects that are essential to deciding whether a step-graphon has the $H$-property.
+We start by introducing the definitions of concentration vector and of skeleton graph, which were introduced in~\cite{belabbas2021h,belabbas2023geometric} for symmetric step-graphons and admit natural extensions: